Saukuchi

 Saukuchi is a locality in southern part of Guwahati surrounded by Lokhra and Ghoramara localities.
-This locality serves as secondary route which connects Beltola with Lokhra area, other being National Highway 37.
+This locality serves as secondary route which connects Beltola with Lokhra area, the other being National Highway 37.

 It is predominantly a residential area and has less commercial importance.

 Transport

 The locality is near National Highway 37, and acts as quick transit route for some parts of city areas.